narrenorg/narrenschiff/docs/narrenschiff/examples/moodle.rst

 .. code-block:: sh

-  $ narrenschiff chest stash --location moodle/ --treasure database_password --value 'Password123!'
+  $ narrenschiff chest stash --location moodle/ --treasure databasePassword --value 'Password123!'

 Prepare Overrides for values.yaml
 ---------------------------------

-Narrenschiff's helm module can work with `values.yaml` files.
+Narrenschiff's helm module can work with ``values.yaml``.
 But by default, these files need to be encrypted.
-Values files oftentime contain sensitive information such as passwords, so it's better to have them encrypted.
+Values file oftentime contains sensitive information such as passwords, so it's better to have it encrypted.
 Make the ``overrides/`` directory in your course file, and make these two files within it:

 .. code-block:: yaml